iturdikulov/notes/research/Kernighan_and_Pike-The_Practice_of_Programming.md

   - inbox
   - research
   - programming
-directory: "~/Arts_and_Entertainment/literature/Brian W. Kernighan/The Practice of Programming (2082)/"
+directory: "~/Arts_and_Entertainment/literature/Brian Kernighan/The Practice of Programming (2082)/"
 ---

 # The Practice of Programming